jeanbza/git-cicd-talk/README.md

 ## Installation

+We will need to set up a concourse web VM and a concourse worker VM

+##### Set up the concourse web

 1. Set up an EC2 VM (this README uses an amazon image (as opposed to rhel, windows, etc))
 1. Update the security group for this VM (default will be something like `launch-wizard-1`) by opening up TCP port 8080
 1. Download the `.pem` file.
 We'll assume it's called `concourse_server.pem` for this README